GabeScott/standard-works-vault/General Conference/2020 April - Come and Belong.md

 So it is with our loving Heavenly Father.
 He is waiting for our return.

 Your Savior, tears of love and compassion in His eyes, awaits your return.
-Even when you feel far away from God, He will see you; He will have compassion for you and run to embrace you.
+Even when you feel far away from God, He will see you; He will have compassion for you and run to embrace you.[^10]

 Come and belong.

+## God Allows Us to Learn from Our Mistakes

 We are pilgrims walking the road of mortality in a grand search for meaning and ultimate truth.
 Often, all we see is the path directly ahead—we cannot see where the bends in the road will lead.
 Our loving Heavenly Father has not given us every answer.
 He expects us to figure out many things for ourselves.
 He expects us to believe—even when it’s difficult to do so.